 - charge any fees before it settles your debts

 - guarantees it can make your unsecured debt go away and other suspicious offerings

 Investigate any debt relief service before getting involved with them and be sure to get everything in writing.
 Check them out with your state’s Attorney General and local consumer protection agency to see if there are any complaints against them on file.

 Debt services organizations must give you the following information before you sign up:

 - Price and terms: The company has to disclose any fees and conditions involved in its services

-- Results: The company has to tell you how long it will take for it to make an offer to each creditor for a settlement
+- Results: The company must tell you how long it will take for it to make an offer to each creditor for a settlement

-- Offers: The organization has to reveal how much money you have to save before it will make an offer to creditors on behalf of you
+- Offers: The organization must reveal how much money you have to save before it will make an offer to creditors on behalf of you

 - Non-payment: If the organization requests that you stop making payments on your credit card bills, this is a red flag.
 The company must tell you about any possible negative consequences you may face if you stop making payments.